 Promoting British Values at Mengham Junior School

-At MJS these values are reinforced in the following ways:
+At Mengham Junior School these values are reinforced in the following ways:

 Each year the children in each class work collaboratively to decide a set of expectations in the form of a ‘Class Charter’.
 These are written and signed by the children and displayed in class.

-House Captains are appointed by Governors and each child and member of staff are allocated to one of our houses, MacArthur, Ainslie, Nelson and Shackleton.
+House captains and vice captains are appointed by children holding these roles previously, staff and governors.
+On admission to the school, each child and member of staff is allocated to one of our house teams: MacArthur, Ainslie, Nelson and Shackleton.
 Motivating their team is central to the role of a House Captain.

 We have a School Learning Council who campaign and then are elected by their class.
 These children meet regularly with staff and governors to express the views of all of the children.
 These views have led to triumphs such as raising funds for our ‘trim trail’.
 Our children are given the opportunity to discuss the content of the curriculum in order to ensure they are fully engaged and feel an important part of what we do at Mengham Junior School.